Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Synthetic data test

-To compare the performance of SMBD-SPG with SMBD and F-SMBD, two quality metrics are used to measure the similarity between the reflectivity $\bx$ and its estimate $\hat\bx$.
-The normalized correlation coefficient $\gamma$ and the quality $Q$ are defined by
+To compare the performance of SMBD-SPG with SMBD and F-SMBD, the normalized correlation coefficient $\gamma$ and the quality $Q$ is used to measure the similarity between the reflectivity $\bx$ and its estimate $\hat\bx$.

 where $\bx$ and $\hat{\bx}$ are long vectors formed by concatenating true and estimated reflectivity series, respectively.
-After running 10 Monte-Carlo realizations of the random noise for various levels, the mean value and standard deviation are shown in Figures \ref{fig:mean and std of nets}c and \ref{fig:mean and std of nets}d for $\gamma$ and $Q$ versus SNR.
-As can be seen from these figures, the SMBD-SPG algorithm (after 5 iterations) outperforms the SMBD and F-SMBD algorithms in terms of $\gamma$ and $Q$ for all noise levels.
+Recovered wavelet by SMBD-SPG) and true wavelet when SNR = 10\,dB is depicted in Figure \ref{fig:mean and std of nets}a.
+After running 10 Monte-Carlo realizations of the random noise for various levels, the mean value and standard deviation for $\gamma$ and $Q$ versus SNR are shown in Figure \ref{fig:mean and std of nets}b and \ref{fig:mean and std of nets}c.
+The SMBD-SPG algorithm (after 5 iterations) outperforms the SMBD algorithm in terms of $\gamma$ for all noise levels.

-To show that the proposed algorithm is faster than SMBD and F-SMBD, calculation time taken by the algorithms is plotted against the number of traces (each trace contains 350 time samples) in Figure \ref{fig:mean and std of nets}b.
-We can see that SMBD-SPG takes much even less time than F-SMBD.
-Specifically, the computation time of 5 iterations of SMBD-SPG for 60 traces equals 0.1773\,s, which is 0.0926\% of the SMBD time and 2.38\% of F-SMBD.
+To show that the proposed algorithm is faster than SMBD and F-SMBD, measured calculation time for the algorithms is plotted against the number of traces (each trace contains 350 time samples) in Figure \ref{fig:mean and std of nets}d.
+For 60 traces the computation time of 5 iterations of SMBD-SPG equals 0.1773\,s, which is 0.0926\% of the SMBD time and 2.38\% of F-SMBD.
+Throughout this paper, all experiments were performed on Matlab R2016b with a 3.5\,GHz Intel i7 quad-core CPU and 32\,GB RAM.
+Table \ref{table_conv} summarizes the computational complexity of various deconvolution methods.